howtographql/howtographql/content/backend/graphql-elixir/2-queries.md

 end
 ```

-That's it!
-Let's start our server with `iex -S mix phx.server` and open your browser at [localhost:4000/graphiql](http://localhost:3000/graphiql).
+Start your server with `iex -S mix phx.server` and then open your browser to [localhost:4000/graphiql](http://localhost:3000/graphiql).

 ![](http://i.imgur.com/EZIVYxP.png)